victornava/ruby-list/readme.md

 # What

-This is an implementation of Ruby's Array class.
-In Ruby and in a sort of functional.
+This is a naive implementation of Ruby's Array class.
+In Ruby and in a sort of functional way.

 The goal is to implement most of the functionality from Array relying only on the #each method, like Enumerable does.